The Australian Regenerative Medicine Institute Leadership Advisory Board (ARMILAB)

 Professor Andrew Dyer (Chair)

 Andrew is a company director and serves on a number of boards.
-He is also the Australian Energy Infrastructure Commissioner for the Federal Government.
+He recently retired from the role of Australian Energy Infrastructure Commissioner for the Federal Government.

 Andrew’s professional career includes executive and operational roles in the utilities, telecommunications, information technology and professional services industries.
 He continues to advise a number of organisations in the private and public sectors and specialises in governance and operational performance.